Hearing Loss & Thyroid Health

-Of the many risk factors and influencers of your hearing health, your thyroid plays an important role in metabolism, heart rate, and your nervous system as well as your hearing.
+Of the many risk factors and influencers of your hearing health, your thyroid plays an important role in metabolism, weight gain and weight loss heart rate, and your nervous system as well as your hearing.
 When you suffer from thyroid disease, your hearing may be affected as well.
 Symptoms of thyroid disease are often confused as other conditions, as they share many similarities with more readily recognizable syndromes.
-Knowing about what symptoms you may experience along with hearing loss can make a difference in finding the right treatment plan, whether to address the thyroid, your hearing or both.
+Knowing about what symptoms you may experience along with hearing loss can make a difference in finding the right treatment plan, whether to address the thyroid, your hearing, or both.

 What is the Thyroid?

 The thyroid is a gland that straddles your esophagus that sits below the Adam’s apple in your neck.
-It signals different parts of your body to perform certain tasks, such as breaking down energy, storing fat, and keeping your breathing rate regular through the use of hormones.
-In this way, it contributes to your overall metabolism, weight, and nervous systems, to name a few of its roles.
+It signals different parts of your body to perform certain tasks, such as breaking down energy, storing fat, and keeping your breathing rate regular through the use of thyroid hormones (also known as thyroid stimulating hormone).
+In this way, the thyroid gland contributes to your overall metabolism, weight, and nervous systems, to name a few of its roles.

 Types of Thyroid Conditions